-Title: Non-Executive Director
+Non-Executive Director Title:

-Experience and expertise: Ashley Hardwick joined the Specialty Fashion Group Board in May 2012.
+Ashley Hardwick joined the Specialty Fashion Group Board in May 2012 as a non-Experience and expertise:

+independent director.
 Ashley is a director and shareholder of the Cotton On Group and has over 20 years of retail experience.
 He also oversees the property function of the Cotton On Group.

-Other current directorships: Ashley does not hold any other listed company directorships.
+Other current directorships:

+Ashley does not hold any other listed company directorships.

-Former directorships (last 3 years): Ashley has not held any other listed company directorships in the last three years.
+Ashley has not held any other listed company directorships in the last three years.